Updated May 2021

 In each case, we may disclose personal information to the service provider and the service provider may in turn provide us with personal information collected from you in the course of providing the relevant products or services.

 We may provide credit within the meaning of the Privacy Act to our customers in connection with the supply of our products and services (for example, if we bill you after supplying products or services to your business).
 If we share credit-related personal information about you with credit reporting bodies (“CRBs”) or other participants in the credit reporting system (including other credit providers), we are required to comply with the credit reporting provisions in Part IIIA of the Privacy Act and the Credit Reporting Privacy Code (“CR Code”).

 We collect, hold, use and disclose credit-related personal information for the purposes permitted by the Privacy Act and the CR Code, including:

 The credit-related personal information that we may collect and hold includes:

 We collect credit-related personal information from you (directly or through the operation of your account with us), from CRBs and other credit providers and from other third parties where this is permitted under Part IIIA of the Privacy Act.
 We may also generate the information ourselves, through our own analyses.

-The information will be held by us on our customer database, in physical and/or electronic form, located in Australia.
-In some instances, information may be disclosed to our related body corporates located in France and Hong Kong in accordance with part 6 below.
+The information will be held by us on our customer database, in physical and/or electronic form located in Australia.

-We may disclose credit-related personal information we hold to third parties for the purposes outlined above, including to:
+We may disclose credit-related personal information to third parties for the purposes outlined above, including to: